Top of main content

 What insurance do you need with your mortgage?

-It’s not a legal requirement, but most mortgage lenders insist that you to have buildings insurance in place when you exchange contracts.
+It’s not a legal requirement, but most mortgage lenders insist that you have buildings insurance in place when you exchange contracts.
 This is when you legally own the property and are responsible for the building.

 Having insurance can give you a safety net – and peace of mind – if things go wrong.